Colex317/deep_learning_challenge/README.md

 ## Steps:
 1. **Preprocess the Data**

-      Pandas and scikit-learn’s StandardScaler were used to preprocess the dataset in preparation for Step 2.
+      Pandas and scikit-learn’s StandardScaler were used to preprocess the dataset in preparation for the next step.

 2. **Compile, Train, and Evaluate the Model**